usrecnik/ddlfs/README.md

 sign, e.g.: `APP_%:BLA_%`, which would match all schemas with names starting with either `APP_` or `BLA_`.
 It defaults '%' (to show all schemas).

 **`pdb=`=**`string`
 If you use os authentication, you'll be connected to `CDB$ROOT` by default in multitenan environment.
 This setting, if specified, will cause **ddlfs** to issue `alter session set container=<pdb>;` right after logon.

 **`userrole`=**`string`
 You can specify role such as `SYSDBA` or `SYSOPER` here.

-**`lowercase`**
-Convert all filenames to lowercase, ignoring the original case as stored in database.
-You can only use this option if you are sure that all object names have distinct file names when converted to lowercase.

 **`loglevel=`**`[DEBUG|INFO|ERROR]`
 Defines verbosity used for stdout messages.
 Default value is `INFO`.

 **`temppath=`**`/tmp`
 Where to store temporary files - offline copies of DDL statements while their files are open.
 `/tmp` location is used by default.
 All files created by **ddlfs** have names prefixed by `ddlfs-<PID>` in this folder.

 **`keepcache`**
 Local temporary files (created in `temppath=` folder) are deleted on umount by default.
 Specify this mount option to keep those temp files intact after umount.
 This has performance benefits when using `filesize=-1`.

+**`dbro`**
+Using this option will assume that database is opened as `READ ONLY`.
+That means that we can read any object just once and never check if it has changed on database, because due to database being open in `READ ONLY` means it cannot change.
+You can use this option even if database is *not* in `READ ONLY` mode - this is useful for tools which can benefit from such a "snapshot" view and increased performance (e.g. git & mercurial).

 **`filesize=`**`0`
 All `.sql` files report file size as specified by this parameter - unless if file is currently open; correct file size is always returned for currently open files.
 Using default value `0` (or not specifying this parameter) should be OK for most cases, however, some applications refuse to read files with zero length and only read files up to returned file size.
 If you use such application with `ddlfs` specify this parameter to be `-1`, which will cause ddlfs to *always* return correct file sizes.
 This has a bit of performance penalty as `ddlfs` must read contents of every object of specified type in order to list their correct file sizes (`ls -l`).
 Possible alternative is to set this parameter to any value larger then any database object, e.g. to `10485760`, this is 10mb, which should be enough in most cases).
 Note that this may also confuse some applications.

 Tips for VIM